domenic/proposal-arraybuffer-transfer/README.md

 As a secondary API, while we're in the area, we propose a related API, called `realloc()`.
 This transfers the contents of the `ArrayBuffer` into a new one with a new length.
 It is expected to have similar semantics to the [C `realloc()` function](http://en.cppreference.com/w/c/memory/realloc), allowing in-place expansion or contraction when possible.

-The main use case for this is trimming an `ArrayBuffer` without performing a copy.
+The main use case for this is trimming an `ArrayBuffer`, while avoiding copies when possible.

 For example, consider reading a file.
 You are given a low-level system API `file.readInto(buffer, offset, count)` that attempts to read `count` bytes from `file` into `buffer` starting at `offset`, and resolves with a promise for the number of bytes read: